orsonteodoro/oiledmachine-overlay/SECURITY.md

 While the focus of this writing is direct access to secrets, you may extend blacklist rules to prevent code injection or script hijack that leads to access to secrets as the secondary objective.
+In other words, custom scripts should be made read only by either the sandbox or the MAC as defense in depth.

 ### Protecting secrets in /etc/sandbox.conf with sys-apps/sandbox